Parampreet-18/school-blog/science-article.md

-My version of the article
+Teammate's version of the article